sofian/machine-as-artist-paper/Notes.md

 Consider for example a child who would paint regularly with a certain talent, and even perhaps display their paintings in a public space such as an office or restaurant.

 Is that child an artist?
+* (+) They created an artwork that was shown in an artistic context.
+* (+) They have a sustained artistic practice.
+* (-) They cannot be pursuing an artistic career (because kids are not supposed to work -- at least in Western society).
+* (-) They lack the form of agency that society attributes to adults.
+(This could be contested though...)

 #### Example 3: Students

 Students in an art or writing class are also not considered artists _per se_ (although some of them might be professional artists).

 Consider an art student who has created an artwork that is praised by the whole class.

+Are art students artists?
+* (+/-) Students are not required to have a sustained artistic practice.
+* (-) Students are not required to show their work in professional artistic contexts.
+* (-) Students are not required to pursue an artistic career (now and in the future).

+#### Example 4: The Unknown Artist

+Some artists remain largely unknown their whole life, either by choice or by lack of opportunity.
+They might create artworks which they only keep in their home, or which they give to friends and family.

+Are they artists?
+* (+) They have a sustained artistic practice.
+* (-) They do not present their work in an artistic context.
+* (-) They are not pursuing an artistic career.

+Interestingly, some of them might be eventually recognized as artist, maybe even posthumously, if their work is eventually discovered and shown in professional artistic venues.

 ### Artistic Skills used for Non-Artistic Works